 We offer Kevlar hammock webbing in one- and two-inch widths.
 You’ll find we offer a smaller, half-inch width, but it’s more suited for other applications because of its breaking strength.
 The one- and two-inch widths feature Kevlar’s signature tight and taunt design, which prevents stretch.
 It’s also resistant to heat to give you a long-lasting webbing for your hammock’s suspension.

 However, our DIY Kevlar webbing is best suited for shaded locations when hammocking because exposure to direct sunlight will decrease its breaking strength over time.
 If it rains where you’re camping, the hammock webbing won’t become soggy since it doesn’t absorb a great deal of water.

-Check out our selection below of DIY hammock webbing to start your next project.
+Check out our selection of DIY hammock webbing by the foot to start your next project.
 If you need advice or have any questions, feel free to contact us — we love talking about our DIY gear for hammock webbing.